THEOplayer/documentation/theoplayer/how-to-guides/03-cast/01-chromecast/01-connecting-from-custom-sender-applications.md

 </manifest>
 ```

-Fill in the correct class name by replacing "com.yourcomp.chromecastSender.CastOptionsProvider"!
+Fill in the correct class name by replacing `com.yourcomp.chromecastSender.CastOptionsProvider`!
-You can change the DEFAULT_APP_ID to direct to your own Chromecast app.
-Next you can actually do the casting like so:
+You can change the `DEFAULT_APP_ID` to direct to your own Chromecast app.
+Next you can actually do the casting like the following:

 ```java
 package com.yourcomp.chromecastSender;